MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 Secondary articles then describe specific authentication methods:

 - [Authentication in development environments](azure-sdk-authenticate-development-environments.md), using `AzureCliCredential` or the Azure Extension for Visual Studio Code.
-- [Authentication for Azure hosted apps](azure-sdk-authenticate-hosted-applications.md), using Managed Identity and `DefaultAzureCredential`.
+- [Authentication for Azure-hosted applications](azure-sdk-authenticate-hosted-applications.md), using Managed Identity and `DefaultAzureCredential`.
 - [Authentication with service principals](azure-sdk-authenticate-service-principals.md)
 - [Authentication with user credentials](azure-sdk-authenticate-user-credentials.md)